brikis98/terratest/docs/_docs/01_getting-started/introduction.md

 category: getting-started
 excerpt: >-
   Terratest provides a variety of helper functions and patterns for common infrastructure testing tasks.
 Learn more about Terratest basic usage.
-excerpt_html: >-
-  <p>Empty</p>
-excerpt_md: >-
-  The basic usage pattern for writing automated tests with Terratest is to:

-  1. Write tests using Go's built-in package testing: you create a file ending in `_test.go` and run tests with the `go test` command.
-  1. Use Terratest to execute your _real_ IaC tools (e.g., Terraform, Packer, etc.) to deploy _real_ infrastructure (e.g., servers) in a _real_ environment (e.g., AWS).
-  1. Validate that the infrastructure works correctly in that environment by making HTTP requests, API calls, SSH connections, etc.
-  1. Undeploy everything at the end of the test.

-    {:.bottom-wide-block}
-    ```go
-    terraformOptions := &terraform.Options {
-      // The path to where your Terraform code is located
-      TerraformDir: "../examples/terraform-basic-example",
-    }

-    // At the end of the test, run `terraform destroy` to clean up any resources that were created
-    defer terraform.Destroy(t, terraformOptions)

-    // This will run `terraform init` and `terraform apply` and fail the test if there are any errors
-    terraform.InitAndApply(t, terraformOptions)

-    // Validate your code works as expected
-    validateServerIsWor king(t, terraformOptions)
-    ```
 tags: ["basic-usage"]
 order: 100
-index_list:
-  no_hover_enlarge_effect: true
-  disable_card_link: true
-  read_more_btn: true
 nav_title: Documentation
 nav_title_link: /docs/
 ---